amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 Each binding configuration contains a general `metadata` element with a `name` and `namespace` field.
 Dapr will determine the endpoint to invoke your service based upon the configured `name` field.
 In the above example, Dapr will invoke the method annotated with `/twitter-mention` in your service when an event occurs.

 In the `spec` element, you specify the `type` of the binding along with binding specific `metadata`.
 The example specifies credentials for accessing a Twitter account using its API.
 The metadata can differ between input and output bindings.
-For example, to use the Twitter as an input binding, you need to specify the text to search for in tweets using the `query` field.
+For example, to use Twitter as an input binding, you need to specify the text to search for in tweets using the `query` field.
 Every time a matching tweet is sent, the Dapr sidecar will invoke the `/twitter-mention` endpoint on the service.
-It will also deliver the contents of the Tweet
+It will also deliver the contents of the tweet.

 A binding can be configured for input, output, or both.
 Interestingly, the binding doesn't explicitly specify input or output configuration.
 Instead, the direction is inferred by the usage of the binding along with configuration values.